 So how do you get your heart rate up without exercising?
 Stress of course will do this (adrenaline increases heart rate) but another very common way of doing this is to take drugs that increase our heart rate.
 Alcohol can slow the heart rate down while we are drinking it, but it sends it through the roof when the alcohol wears off.
 This is yet more proof of the physiological effect of drinking; that the stimulants released by the brain to counter the depressive effects of the alcohol remain after the alcohol has been processed (for further detail on this point see Chapter 2 of Alcohol Explained which you can read here).
 Generally speaking, depressants will slow down heart rate while stimulants will increase it.
 So during the drinking session the heart rate may increase a bit but won’t be greatly accelerated, but when you wake up at four in the morning your heart will be going at such a rate that it will feel like it is about to burst out of your chest Alien style, and that increased heart rate will follow you around for the following 24 – 48 hours until the stimulants are finally dispersed.
 That is a physical manifestation of the stimulants remaining after the alcohol has largely dissipated.

 In this way drinking regularly actually erodes our fitness, and this is to say nothing of the general lethargy drinking causes which is, in itself, a bar to exercise.
 And of course if you are actually hungover you are not going to manage that training session, and if you do force yourself to do it, it is going to be that much more difficult and that much less intense.
-And if one of the goals of your fitness routine is weight loss then you also need to then factor in the very clear link link between drinking and obesity (see Chapter 10 of Alcohol Explained).
+Also, if one of the goals of your fitness routine is weight loss then you also need to then factor in the very clear link between drinking and obesity (see Chapter 10 of Alcohol Explained).